luaywadie/autonomous_rc_car/README.md

-# Autonomous RC Car - Raspberry Pi | Python
+# Autonomous RC Car - Raspberry Pi | Python & C

 Constructing an RC Car to drive autonomously or controlled via remote operations such as a mobile device (Web server) or an infrared remote sensor (Receiver).